bhdirect-ebooks/dev-docs/source/code/general_types.md

 ## Hyperlinks

 The only hyperlinks in the EPUB should be those that point to bookmarks within the EPUB itself.
-For any external URLs in the content, leave the URL as text only.
-Tagging with `<a>` is not recommended.
-This allows reading systems to decide whether or not to include hyperlinks to external content.
+For any external URLs in the content, leave the URL as text only. `<a href="" target="_blank"></a>`

 ## Languages and Transliterations